tharrry/Algorithms/README.md

-# Algorithms
+# Algorithms - DFS
-A collection of algorithms visualized using
+Visualization of Depth First Search using JS and P5